-The best course you can take when determining how your death will affect your disability payments is to talk with a knowledgeable veterans’ lawyer, like at our law firm.
-We can help answer your questions and ensure you and your family receive the full compensation you deserve, so call us today.
+The best course you can take when determining how your death will affect your disability payments is to talk with a knowledgeable veterans’ lawyer, like at our law firm or a Veteran Service Organization you trust in your area.

 Several conditions must be met for your spouse to continue receiving financial support through the VA disability program.
 At least one of the following must be true about you, the veteran who qualifies for disability payments:

-- Your death occurred while on active duty,
+- Your death occurred while on active duty;

 Your spouse must also be able to prove that at least one of the following is true: